alphagov/govuk-design-system/src/community/design-system-day/index.md

 ### Speakers and sessions

-The first day will be hosted in Dynamic Earth, Edinburgh and streamed online.
+The first day will be hosted in Dynamic Earth, Edinburgh.
 The second day will be online-only.

 As ever, we want the conference to be a community-driven event.
 So please take part in making Design System Day 2023 special through our <a href="/community/call-for-speakers-2023/">call for speakers</a>.